Kaihanga Kapata Taonga

-Cabinet makers make and repair furniture for homes, businesses and boats.
+Cabinet makers make and repair fittings and furniture for homes, businesses and boats.

 Cabinet makers usually earn